-3.13.1 Danger - Poison; Warning; Caution:
+3.12.1 Danger - Poison; Warning; Caution:

 One of these "signal words" appears on the label of every pesticide.
 Acute (or immediate, single dose) toxicity is reported as an LD50 value.
-The LD50 for a chemical is the dose that has been found in controlled experiments to kill

-50% of a large number of test animals.
-The LD{50} dose is usually expressed as the number of milligrams (mg) of pure active ingredient per kilogram (kg) body weight of the test animals.
-The lower the LD_50 , the more toxic the chemical is.
+The LD50 for a chemical is the dose that has been found in controlled experiments to kill 50% of a large number of test animals.
+The LD ${50}$ dose is usually expressed as the number of milligrams (mg) of pure active ingredient per kilogram (kg) body weight of the test animals.
+The lower the LD ${50}$ 0, the more toxic the chemical is.

-Because the LD{50} is based on animal tests, uses pure active ingredient rather than formulated product, and does not account for individual sensitivity, it does not necessarily represent the toxic dose for an individual human.
-The LD{50} of a chemical gives no information on the possible long-term chronic health effects from repeated exposure at low levels
+Because the LD50 is based on animal tests, uses pure active ingredient rather than formulated product, and does not account for individual sensitivity, it does not necessarily represent the toxic dose for an individual human.
+The LD50 of a chemical gives no information on the possible longterm chronic health effects from repeated exposure at low skin irritation or other hazard.

 Toxicity Category & Signal Word on Label LD 50 Oral (mg active ingre- dient per kg body weight) LD 50 Dermal (mg active ingredient per kg body weight)

-I DANGER - POISON 0 to 50 0 to 200
+I DANGER - 0 to 50 0 to 200

+POISON

 II WARNING >50 to 500 >200 to 2,000

 III CAUTION >500 to 5,000 >2,000 to 20,000

 IV none >5,000 > 20,000

 Category IV materials may have Caution signal word due to